lyotam/TechMarketplace/README.md

 -	All items are owned by an account.
 -	A sale is between two accounts, and is reflected in their respective balances.
 -	A buyer can purchase an item privately and “publicly” (privately inclusive) from seller.
 When Item is sold privately, other marketplace participants will know the item was sold, but will not know who was the buyer (appears as Buyer: “Unknown” in the UI).
--	In order to accomplish it, the seller will update “publicly” the item state to sold, which in it’s turn will envoke an event notifiying all participants on the sale.
+-	In order to accomplish it, the seller will update “publicly” the item state to 'Sold', which in it’s turn will envoke an event notifiying all participants of the sale.
 -	TechToken: ERC20 standard implementation, used as marketplace cash token.
-To create a bid, an account needs to approve funds for Market which will use them to execute sale.
+To create a bid, an account has to approve funds for Market which will use them to execute sale.
 -	Bidding mechanism, operated by BidManager, which enforces the use of a single bid for an item, and discards the unseccessful bids.
 -	Bank node, which owns the TechToken and provides funds for accounts and is privy to all txns.